 As such, its decision to overrun the 131-00 area was the next key indication, moving up to the higher resistances at 132-00 with the 133-00 area above that.
 While this previous weaker sister is now firmer than the BUND in only slipping in an orderly fashion below the 131-00 area, it was important to see whether it could hold into the 130-00/129-16 area last slipped below during the rollover to the DECEMBER T-NOTE as front month.
-After testing that much more important area that is also the aggressive up channel support from the 117-13 October 2018 low, the weakness below it early last week seemed a fresh DOWN Break until the current recovery made it appear more so an extended washout.
-Lower support remains 128-00/127-16.
+After testing that much more important area that is also the aggressive up channel support from the 117-13 October 2018 low, the weakness below it early last week seemed a fresh DOWN Break prior to a temporary recovery.
+Now well back below it opens the door to a test of the 128-00/127-16 lower support.